Guisanpea/BookExercises/README.md

-# Repo containing the solved exercises of books I've been reading
+# Repo containing the solved exercises of books or courses I've been reading or doing